2025-Fall-NLP/Word-order-in-translation/README.md

 * Seeking improvement methods for language pairs with low translation performance

+## Notebooks Overview
+1. flores.ipynb — Loading Same-Meaning Sentence Sets

+Loads FLORES dataset sentence sets that share the same meaning across multiple languages.
+These aligned sentences serve as the foundation for embedding similarity analysis and translation performance evaluation.

+2. deberta.ipynb — Embedding Generation & Cosine Similarity

+Get same-meaning sentence sets loaded from flores.py and processes them using the mBERTa model to generate multilingual sentence embeddings, Compute cosine similarity between embeddings.
+This helps quantify how closely languages align semantically in embedding space.

+3. translation_model.ipynb — Baseline Translation & Fine-Tuning

+Evaluates the baseline translation performance of MBART and performs fine-tuning using the TED2020 dataset.
+Then, measures improvement using BLEU and COMET scores and analyze correlation between cosine similarity and the improvement across language pairs.

 ## Related work

 Johnson, Melvin, et al. "Google’s multilingual neural machine translation system: Enabling zero-shot translation."
 Transactions of the Association for Computational Linguistics 5 (2017): 339-351.